Does Jehovah require an Organization?

 Watchtower makes the claim that "Jehovah has always guided his servants in an organized way."
 (You Can Live Forever in Paradise on Earth p.192) If that is the case, how were they guided and organised during the dark ages?
 What group represented God's organization immediately prior to the formation of the Watch Tower Society in the 1884 by Charles Russell, and why didn't Russell just follow them?

 Watchtower goes a step further by saying that being part of their particular Organization is an essential requirement of salvation.

 "Come to Jehovah's organization for salvation" Watchtower 1981 Nov 15 p.212

-The leaders of the Watchtower Society, the Governing Body, are said to be appointed by Christ and the only means by which he directs his true followers today.
+The earthly leaders of this organization, the Governing Body, are said to be appointed by Christ and the only means by which he directs his true followers today.